ocaml/ocaml.org/data/rss/janestreet/what-the-interns-have-wrought-2019-edition.md

 featured:
 ---

-<p>Jane Street’s intern program yet again is coming to an end, which is a
+<p>Jane Street&rsquo;s intern program yet again is coming to an end, which is a
-nice opportunity to look back over the summer and see what they’ve accomplished.</p>
+nice opportunity to look back over the summer and see what they&rsquo;ve accomplished.</p>